jjgecon/vs_code_workflow/README.md

     5. Optionally, adjust the `Files: Auto Save Delay` to your preference (e.g., for every 5 minutes, set it to `300000` milliseconds).

 # Extensions
 A Visual Studio Code (VS Code) extension is a package that adds new features or functionality to the VS Code editor.
-Extensions can enhance your development experience by providing tools, themes, debuggers, and more.
+Extensions enhance your development experience by providing tools, themes, debuggers, and more.

-For more information on VS Code extensions, you can visit the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode).
+For more information on VS Code extensions, visit the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode).

-To acces the extension click on the 4 squares in the Activity Bar
+To access the extensions view, click on the four squares in the Activity Bar:

 <div align="center">
     <img src="media/extensions.png" alt="Default" width="90%">